 This tool is characterized with a clean and simple interface with fluid interaction, thus it is suitable for personal task management of small to medium collaborative teamwork with minimal technology needed.

-One of its greatest feature is its “email-less” communication, where users can make use of message inboxes that minimizes redundancies in notifications, thus when you log in Asana frequently, you won’t have to receive notifications in your email regarding your tasks.
+One of its greatest features is its “email-less” communication, where users can make use of message inboxes that minimizes redundancies in notifications, thus when you log in Asana frequently, you won’t have to receive notifications in your email regarding your tasks.

 With its simplicity, some features like time management trackers, contact management tools, and integration with external tools have been omitted.